Praetorian Guard: Under the empire

 The legionaries known as the Praetorian Guard were first hand-picked veterans of the Roman army who served as bodyguards to the emperor.
 First established by Augustus, members of the Guard accompanied him on active campaign, protecting the civic administrations and rule of law imposed by the Senate and the emperor.
 The Praetorian Guard was ultimately dissolved by Emperor Constantine I in the early 4th century.
 They were distinct from the Imperial German Bodyguard which provided close personal protection for the early Roman emperors.
 They benefited from several advantages via their close proximity with the emperor: the Praetorians were the only ones admitted while bearing arms in the center of sacred Rome, the Pomerium.

 Their mandatory service was shorter in duration, for instance: 12 years with the Praetorians instead of 16 years in the legions starting year 13 BC, then carried to, respectively, 16 to 20 years in year 5 BC according to Tacitus.
 Their pay was higher than that of a legionary.
 Under Nero, the pay of a Praetorian was three and a half times that of a legionary, augmented by prime additions of donativum, granted by each new emperor.
 This additional pay was the equivalent of several years of pay and was often repeated at important events of the empire or events that touched the imperial family: birthdays, births and marriages.
-Major monetary distributions or food subsidies renewed and compensated the fidelity of the Praetorians following each failed particular attempted plot (such as that of Messalina against Claudius in AD 48 or Pisco against Nero in AD 65).
+Major monetary distributions or food subsidies renewed and compensated the fidelity of the Praetorians following each failed particular attempted plot (such as that of Messalina against Claudius in AD 48 or Piso against Nero in AD 65).
 The Praetorians received substantially higher pay than other Roman soldiers in any of the legions, on a system known as sesquiplex stipendum, or by pay-and-a-half.
-So if the legionaries received 250 denariingrus, the guards received 375 per annum.
+So if the legionaries received 250 denarii, the guards received 375 per annum.
 Domitian and Septimius Severus increased the stipendum (payment) to 1,500 denarii per year, distributed in January, May and September.

 Feared and dreaded by the population and by the Roman Senate, the Praetorians received no sympathy from the Roman people.
 A famous poem by Juvenal recalls the nail left in his foot by the sandal of a Praetorian rushing by him.
 "Praetorian" has a pejorative sense in French, recalling the often troubling role of the Praetorian of antiquity.